hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/README.md

 }
 ```

+### 4. In case you just want to enable Azure AD B2C cookie authentication
+--see de Hexiron.AspNetCore.Authentication.UiSample in the samples folder--

-### 4. Register the middleware service to enable JWT validation
+### 5. In case of an API host, register the middleware service to enable JWT validation
+--see de Hexiron.AspNetCore.Authentication.AzureAdMixed.ApiSample and Hexiron.AspNetCore.Authentication.AzureAdMixed.HostToApiSample in the samples folder--
 In the startup.cs class, register the middleware.
 You have multiple possibilities:
 - You only register Azure AD JWT validation
 - You only register Azure B2C JWT validation